Stacy Aumonier: "Where Was Wych Street"

-"Where Was Wych Street" is a type of story at which Aumonier excelled: a trivial incident develops step by step (involving every rung of society as it grows) into a crisis that has national or global implications.
-Beginning at a public bar in Wapping, where "the company was certainly not a handsome one," it proceeds through the courts and then to the home of a government minister, who is hosting a dinner party attended by, among others, his ambitious future son-in-law, who has the following thoughts about his wife-to-be: "But the most sparkling jewel in the crown of his successes was Lady Adela Charters, the daughter of Lord Vermeer, the Minister for Foreign Affairs.
+"Where Was Wych Street" is a type of story at which Aumonier excelled: a trivial incident develops gradually (involving every class of society as it grows) into a crisis that has national or global implications.
+Beginning at a public tavern in Wapping, where "the company was certainly not a handsome one," it proceeds through the courts and then to the home of a government minister, who is hosting a dinner party attended by, among others, his ambitious future son-in-law, who has the following thoughts about his wife-to-be: "But the most sparkling jewel in the crown of his successes was Lady Adela Charters, the daughter of Lord Vermeer, the Minister for Foreign Affairs.
 She was his fiancée and it was considered the most brilliant match of the season.
 She was young and almost pretty, and Lord Vermeer was immensely wealthy and one of the most influential men in Great Britain."

 Later, altered by events, the young man becomes more thoughtful: "Was life a rag—a game played by lawyers, politicians and people?" he wonders.

 "Juxtapositions"

-A musical motif runs through "Juxtapositions."
-It has a plot twist that arises from and illustrates the surprising depths of one of the characters, Colin St Clair Chasseloup: "the kind of man who always looked as though he had just had a cold bath, done Swedish drill, and then passed through the hairdresser’s on his way to your presence."
+The story "Juxtapositions" has a musical motif.
+It has a plot twist that involves one of the characters, Colin St Clair Chasseloup: "the kind of man who always looked as though he had just had a cold bath, done Swedish drill, and then passed through the hairdresser’s on his way to your presence."
 Chasseloup (who is passionate about Bach) and the narrator (who verges on being intimidated by Chasseloup) are independently brought by their wives to a concert in which neither of them has any interest—a performance of the music of a "modern British composer."
 Both men make their escape from the concert, and decide to go for a drink, remembering too late that it is Sunday night and the pubs are closed.
 They are dressed for the concert.
 "I must now pay a tribute to that most sound of all social conventions—namely that of evening dress.
 It will carry one through almost any difficulty.
 Chasseloup and I were both in evening dress."
 A dramatic, funny plot twist—and a revelation of the complexity of Chasseloup's character—follows when Chasseloup becomes the victim of mistaken identity.